Kanazawa Station

 Kanazawa Castle in sakura season

 Other prime sakura locations are the Ishikawa-Mon gate of Kanazawa Castle Park, Utatsuyama Koen Park which has 250 trees in the Yonhyakunen-no-mori area, and along both banks of the Saigawa River.
-Kanazawa’s cherry trees usually bloom from early to mid-April, but this differs from year to year according to the weather, so be sure to check the sakura forecast before you go!
+Kanazawa’s cherry trees usually bloom from late March to early April, but this differs from year to year according to the weather, so be sure to check official Kanazawa or Kenrokuen notices and the sakura forecast before you go!

 June: Hyakumangoku Matsuri